 Let us know if these apocalypse guns will see us through until we boot-strap society from the rubble or if we're goners in the comments below.

 While there are diehard fans of both pump-action shotguns, each is rugged and versatile enough to handle the apocalypse.
 On top of that, given their sheer ubiquity, it's plausible replacement parts could be scrounged up with minimal effort.
 Heck nearly every gun store and Walmart carry the dang things, and between the two more than 20 million have been produced.

 Both are available with 3-inch chambers; in turn they can digest the majority of 12-gauge shells produced.
 With the right load, they are ideal for collecting almost any game in North America, but they would also be superlative weapons for most post-apocalyptic defense applications.
-Given these are point, not aim, firearms, the margin of error is cut down in placing an effective shot.
+Given the size of the pattern is larger than any single bullet, the margin of error is cut down in placing an effective shot.
 And considering most defensive encounters are at close range, a shotgun is a practical choice.
 On top of that, with a simple manual of arms, those who are perhaps not gun savvy can quickly learn to proficiently wield both the Remington 870 and Mossberg 500.

 The admitted drawback to the pump-actions is their capacity.
 Off the shelf and unmodified, the top capacity 870 model holds seven shells, the 500 eight.
 But once again, this is survival, not small-unit tactical maneuvers.
 If competently handled, both smootbores should provide the firepower required for all but the direst circumstances.